CLNEulalia/Intro-To-Data-Structures-And-Linked-Lists/README.md

 ## Activity

+Data structures are a fundamental concept in computer science.
+A data structure is a container that stores data in a specific, organized way so that it can be accessed, used and analyzed.
+There are five basic operations that can be performed on data structures:

+1. **Access**: Retrieving a specific data point
+2. **Insert**: Adding a data point
+3. **Delete**: Removing a data point
+4. **Search**: Determining whether a specific value is in the data set
+5. **Sort**: Ordering data points by one or more characteristics

-There are three components to this lesson, in the following order:
+To learn more about data structures as well as one type (linked lists), there are three components to this lesson, which should be done in the following order:

 1. myGA module: [Introduction to Data Structures](https://my.generalassemb.ly/activities/878)
 2. myGA module: [Linked Lists](https://my.generalassemb.ly/activities/397)